 Consistent.
-As the first project of its type within the County, the Project includes up to 450 MW of battery storage.
+As the first project of its type within the County, the Project will be part of the previously approved project that includes up to 450 MW of battery storage.

 RE 2.2.2: Encourage and allow energy storage facilities as an accessory component of RE generation facilities.